314isnotdefined/314isnotdefined.github.io/index.md

 ### User Guide

-  - **Home Page:** From the Home Page you can Log In/Sign Up to then have acess to the Item Depot website
+  - **Home Page:** From the Home Page you can Log In/Sign Up to then have acess to the Item Depot website, also have options to navigate Campus Map, as well as direct links to all parts of the website

      <img src = "./img/landing.png" >
      <img src = "./img/landing1.png" >